AdobeDocs/commerce-cloud-service.en/help/cloud-guide/development/overview.md

 ---
 # Development overview

-Adobe Commerce on cloud infrastructure remote environments are **Read Only**, including all Starter environments and all Pro Integration, Staging, and Production environments.
+Adobe Commerce on cloud infrastructure remote environments are **Read Only**, including all Starter environments and all Pro integration, Staging, and Production environments.
 In a local development environment, you can write and test code before pushing it to an integration environment for further testing and deployment to Staging and Production.

 ## Required packages